Rami Rahim Sells 6,250 Shares of Juniper Networks, Inc. (NYSE:JNPR) Stock

-Juniper Networks, Inc. (NYSE:JNPR – Get Rating) CEO Rami Rahim sold 6,250 shares of Juniper Networks stock in a transaction dated Monday, May 1st.
-The stock was sold at an average price of $30.13, for a total transaction of $188,312.50.
-Following the completion of the sale, the chief executive officer now directly owns 943,996 shares in the company, valued at approximately $28,442,599.48.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Juniper Networks, Inc. (NYSE:JNPR – Get Rating) CEO Rami Rahim sold 6,250 shares of Juniper Networks stock in a transaction on Wednesday, May 3rd.
+The shares were sold at an average price of $29.14, for a total value of $182,125.00.
+Following the sale, the chief executive officer now directly owns 931,496 shares in the company, valued at approximately $27,143,793.44.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.

 Rami Rahim also recently made the following trade(s):